lsst/dp1_lsst_io/docs/tutorials/portal/105/portal-105-4.rst

 ----

 **1. Log in to the Portal Aspect of the RSP.**
+Go to `data.lsst.cloud <https://data.lsst.cloud>`_ , select the Portal Aspect, and click on the "DP1 Images" tab at the top.

 ..
 This is the beginning of a new tutorial focussing on learning to study variability using features of the Rubin Portal